 Confidentiality of communications and information exchanged for the purpose of settling a dispute is protected by settlement privilege.

-Yet, like many things, settlement privilege also has its exceptions.
+Settlement privilege also has its exceptions.
 The issue of settlement privilege in the context of family law mediation was addressed by the Supreme Court of Canada in Association de mediation familiale du Québec v.
 Bouvier, 2021 SCC 54 (“Bouvier”).
 While a family law case, the Supreme Court of Canada highlights the importance of settlement privilege and the exceptions to it that also apply in civil and commercial cases.